RGF-team/rgf/RGF/README.md

 ### 3.1.1.
 Precompiled File

 The easiest way.
-Just download the precompiled file from the latest [GitHub release](https://github.com/RGF-team/rgf/releases).
+Just download the precompiled file `rgf.exe` from the latest [GitHub release](https://github.com/RGF-team/rgf/releases).

 For 32-bit Windows download `rgf32.exe` file and rename it to `rgf.exe`.